-500 - Marketing I CP (9-12) - 2.5 credits
+498 - Principles of Marketing (9-12) - 2.5 Credits

 This semester course examines the basic functions involved in the exchange process that is designed to meet customer's needs.
 It also explores the behavior that consumers display in searching for, purchasing, using, and evaluating products.
 Topics include: marketing ethics, market segmentation, product development and brand management, pricing, distribution strategies, and promotional activities.